Pearlridge Square

 No analysis available

-Cable TV appears to be included in the maintenance fee.
-The current MLS data is strong at 17 of 20 listings with CABTV, and remarks explicitly say things like "Maintenance fees include ... cable tv" and "Association fee even includes Basic Cable."
+Strong building-level evidence that cable TV is included in the maintenance fee.
+The current MLS data shows CABTV in 18 of 20 listings, and remarks explicitly state “Maintenance fees include internet, cable tv...” and “Association fee even includes Basic Cable and Internet.”
+This looks consistent across multiple listings rather than a one-off agent note.

 No analysis available